tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 With ECH {{!ECH}}, additional secrets are derived during the handshake to encrypt the Inner ClientHello message using Hybrid Public Key Encryption (HPKE) {{?RFC9180}}.
 A client can log the ECH labels described below if it offered ECH regardless of server acceptance.
-The server MAY log the labels only if it successfully decrypted and accepted ECH offered by the client.
+The server can log the labels only if it successfully decrypted and accepted ECH offered by the client.
 The client MUST NOT log the labels for connections that use the GREASE ECH extension (see Section 6.2 of {{!ECH}}).